Have you ever wondered ..., Noosa Regional Gallery, Tewantin, Qld (11 May - 17 June)

-30 fish are suspended over the Noosa River at Gympie Terrace, Noosaville, swinging and twisting in the breeze.
-Created from found objects and then decorated by students from Tewantin State School, the fish draw attention to the consequences of overfishing.
-More information can be found at Floating Land.
+30 fish were suspended over the Noosa River at Gympie Terrace, Noosaville, swinging and twisting in the breeze.
+Created from found objects and then decorated by students from Tewantin State School, the fish drew attention to the consequences of overfishing.

 The sculpture of a satin bowerbird’s bower was built approximately eight times larger than in real life and gave viewers an appreciation of a bower and the bird’s courtship behaviour.
 The male bird builds a bower from sticks and elaborately decorates it with a variety of man-made blue objects with the purpose of attracting a partner.

 Viewers were invited to decorate the bower with messages of love for partners, wives and husbands, family members, lovers, significant others.
 Messages were written in indelible ink on blue tags which the writer attached to the bower.
 The intent was to replicate the mating ritual and establish a link with human courtship behaviour through the use of a visual language.
 8183 messages were written with queues forming for the blue tags and pens.